kubuntu-team/kubuntu-manual/source/docs/software.rst

 Import your bookmarks into Firefox
 ```````````````````````````````````

-Click for guide to `import your bookmarks <https://support.mozilla.org/en-US/kb/import-bookmarks-html-file>`_ into Firefox.
+Click this link for a guide to `import your bookmarks <https://support.mozilla.org/en-US/kb/import-bookmarks-html-file>`_ into Firefox.

 Email Clients
 ~~~~~~~~~~~~~~